 The Tier 1 (Entrepreneur) route has been closed to new applicants since 2019.
 Those applying to extend an existing Tier 1 (Entrepreneur) visa are covered by Appendix B: English language.
 Appendix B boils down to this: if you are applying for a Tier 1 (Entrepreneur) extension, you have already met the English language requirement in a previous grant of leave so you will be deemed to have met it for the purposes of further leave as well.
 It is slightly baffling why an entire Appendix is devoted to this.

 Evidence of English language ability, whether it be a degree certificate or an English language test, obviously needs to be genuine and not fraudulently obtained.
 Where there is doubt over the genuineness of such a document, the Home Office is likely to carry out additional checks.
 If it is not satisfied that it is genuine, it will usually refuse on the basis that the English requirement is not met, as well as on suitability grounds.

 Following a 2014 BBC documentary, a large number of English language tests taken in circumstances that the Home Office considered fraudulent led to the TOEIC scandal which despite substantial criticisms of the Home Office’s handling of the matter continue to haunt applicants many years later.
 You can read more about it here, here and here.

 The English language requirement can be deceptively complex.
 It is not unheard of for even experienced immigration lawyers to be caught out.
 It is always a good idea to seek legal advice if you are unsure of how you can meet the English language requirement, which is especially true if the issue relates to a disputed TOEIC test.

-However you meet the requirement, rest assured that you are doing better than the Home Office, which in a masterstroke of irony recently published a document on the gov.uk website about the English “langauge” requirement, then failed to correct the error before posting it on Facebook.
+However you meet the requirement, rest assured that you are doing better than the Home Office, which in a masterstroke of irony recently published a document on the gov.uk website about the English “langauge” requirement, then failed to correct the error before sharing it on Facebook.